Michael Symmons Roberts: Work

-His fourth book of poetry, Corpus, was the winner of the 2004 Whitbread Poetry Award, and was shortlisted for the T S Eliot Prize, the Forward Prize for best collection, and the Griffin Poetry Prize.
-He had previously received the Society of Authors' Gregory Award for British poets under 30 and the K Blundell Trust Award, and was shortlisted for the T S Eliot Prize for his 2001 collection Burning Babylon.
+His fourth book of poetry, Corpus, was the winner of the 2004 Whitbread Poetry Award, and was shortlisted for the T. S. Eliot Prize, the Forward Prize for best collection, and the Griffin Poetry Prize.
+He had previously received the Society of Authors' Gregory Award for British poets under 30 and the K Blundell Trust Award, and was shortlisted for the T. S. Eliot Prize for his 2001 collection Burning Babylon.
 In 2007 he received a major Arts Council Writers Award.
 In 2012 he was elected a Fellow of the English Association, for services to the language arts.
 In 2014 he was elected a Fellow of the Royal Society of Literature.

-His sixth collection, Drysalter won the 2013 Forward Prize and the Costa Poetry Award, and was shortlisted for the TS Eliot Prize.
+His sixth collection, Drysalter won the 2013 Forward Prize and the Costa Poetry Award, and was shortlisted for the T. S. Eliot Prize.

 His continuing collaboration with composer James MacMillan has led to two BBC Proms choral commissions, song cycles, music theatre works and a new opera for the Welsh National Opera, The Sacrifice, which won the 2008 Royal Philharmonic Society Award.

 His work for radio includes 'A Fearful Symmetry' – for Radio 4 – which won the Sandford St Martin Prize, 'Soldiers in the Sun' – for Radio 3 – which won the Clarion Award, and 'Last Words' commissioned by Radio 4 to mark the first anniversary of 9/11.
 His first novel, Patrick's Alphabet, was published by Jonathan Cape in 2006, and his second, Breath, in 2008.
-He is Professor of Poetry at Manchester Metropolitan University and a trustee of the Arvon Foundation.
-He has judged many poetry awards including the Forward Prizes (twice), the Eliot Prize and the Arvon International Poetry Prize.
+He is Professor of Poetry at Manchester Metropolitan University, a former trustee of the Arvon Foundation and a trustee of the Royal Literary Fund.
+He has judged many poetry awards including the Forward Prizes, the Eliot Prize and the Arvon International Poetry Prize.